🔬 sciClaw

 Office & Documents

-- docx-review — Word documents with tracked changes, comments, and semantic diff (CLI tool)
+• docx-review — Word documents with tracked changes, comments, semantic diff, and document creation via --create (v1.3.0+) (CLI tool)

 Polish